-To receive an M.E.
-Degree in T&D Engineering the student must have an average cumulative grade point of 3.0 or better in the T&D program.
+To receive the METD the student must have an average cumulative grade point of 3.0 or better in the T&D program and be in good standing.
 Prior to being awarded their degree, each student is encouraged to participate in the campus visit associated with the Engineering Leadership capstone course.